 “The score to Mr. Peters’ Favorite German Waltz was written in Louisville where Peters established himself as a publisher in the 1830s.
 It is dedicated to the ‘Economy Musical Society’ and dated March 20, 1833.
 It was not copied into the part-books at Economy, however, because the schism of 1832 greatly reduced the Harmonists’ musical resources, and it is probable that the performance given on this recording (1969) was the premiere one.”

-Music and excerpts ©1984 National Historic Communal Societies Association.
+Music and excerpts ©1982 and 1984 National Historic Communal Societies Association.
 Copied on this website with permission.